Jageshwar

 As per Legends, it is also believed that Lord Shiva have came down from his abode and meditate here, surrounded by the thick Deodar forest.

-Jageshwar Temples Guide
+Jageshwar Dham Temples Guide

 The cluster of Jageshwar temples depicts ancient culture and design.
 There are around 124 temples and hundreds of statues in Jageshwar Dham.
 The beauty of the place is enhanced by the Deodar trees and the Jata Ganga which meanders its way into the temple complex.
 It also acts as an important center for meditation because of its tranquillity and calm environment.